 Where the target SMETS1 ESME is in Prepayment Mode (with its SMETS1 meaning) and the Device has successfully executed the Instructions associated with the Service Request, the Device will automatically Arm Supply (with its DUIS meaning).

+Where the target SMETS1 GSME’s Valve is Armed (with its SMETS1 meaning) then the S1SP shall create a SMETS1 response indicating failure.

 Arm Supply (SRV 7.3)

 This section intentionally left blank